Mental Health 101: An Overview

 Mental illness is a serious issue, and too often young people feel shame, or a stigma, about opening up about their mental health.
 The stigma around mental illness promotes shame, fear, and silence.
 No one should feel ashamed or afraid of getting help.

+For teenagers, family can be an additional barrier to care.
 Some adults brush off teenage mental illness as a phase, mood swings, or hormones.
 While those things can all play a role, it is important to know the signs of mental illness so you can get help for yourself or a friend.
 According to the Health Department, the most common mental illnesses that manifest in the teen years include:

 - Major depression disorder